 Somewhere in our journey, being an artist or pursuing art for the sake of enjoyment is sucked out of our being.
 We are told to follow our dreams, but don’t be a starving artist.
 There seems to be a lot of pent-up fear about being creative.
 Today, we are told be original; the next significant innovation is just around the corner, and creative thinking is now the hottest employment ticket.
 It seems that despite all the advances in digital technologies and artificial intelligence we can’t make a computer creative, we still need humans to create.
 So if creative based thinking is so essential to our future employment, why are artists or designers not paid more?
 Why are companies that value design don’t see value in accreditations such as the Associations of Registered Graphic Designers?

 The reason is the words we use are from the last century.
 Being an artist or designer doesn’t accurately describe what designers do today.
 Human Resources hasn’t caught on to this idea that when business leaders are asking for help it is because they have difficulty articulating what innovation looks like.
 They are looking for a designer, or more specifically a visual problem solver.
 Designers understand that innovation is surprising elusive and the solution can’t be found in the numbers, because it’s a creative process that can’t initially be measured by key performance indicators.
-We can’t just drop the big idea from a big old Edison bulb.
+We can’t just drop the big idea from an Edison bulb.
 Thinking is hard work.
 It takes time, and failure is almost guaranteed–its part of the process that leads to success.

 My career has danced between applied engineering, technology, and marketing.
 Fear of failure,” being that starving artist,” initially prevented me from a life of art and design.
 It wasn’t until I got into marketing that I made the connection between art, technology, and design.
 I’ve been most blessed in my career to have direct access to some top CEOs, and I’ve noticed all the good ones have incredible visions for the future.
 The biggest problem is they have difficulty articulating it in a way that inspires and engages the company.
 Enter the graphic designer, the modern artist for the page in a digital age.
 But, for heaven’s sake avoid the titles, “artist or graphic Designer!”
 The CEO is paying you to think and organize his or her thoughts.
 Visions are most often abstract creations of the mind.
 Designers have the skill of taking abstract ideas and make it concrete – real.
 In the design process, this is where the discoveries occur that lead to innovation.
 And this is why innovation is so elusive.
 It doesn’t occur at the management level.
-To foster an environment of collaboration and support the business must support the artistry of design thinking.
+To foster an environment of collaboration, the business must support the artistry of design thinking.

 Here’s the good news, anyone can be an artist.
 It is the act of creating something from your mind that didn’t exist before.
 Everyone writes, if you pick up a writing instrument, you are drawing.
 There’s a whole art to writing called, calligraphy.
 The study and pursuit of this activity is typography.
 Thinking is related to creativity.
 Everyone can draw and be an artist.
 The proof of this claim is in kindergarten, where all kids are artists.